 You can send the RTMP broadcast directly with an encoder like OBS Studio, but you can also simulcast the stream from a cloud solution like Clevercast.
 Simulcasting allows you to send a broadcast to multiple destinations without requiring multiple encoders and lots of outgoing bandwidth at your studio or event.

 Simulcasting simultaneously translated live streams

 Clevercast offers different solutions to simultaneously translate your live stream.
-Either by sending multiple audio streams over SRT with multiple audio tracks or over RTMP with multiple audio channel, or by doing Remote Simultaneous Interpretation (RSI) using Clevercast Translate@Home (T@H).
-In each case, the separate languages can be simulcasted to third party platforms and solutions.
+Either by sending multiple audio streams over SRT with multiple audio tracks or over RTMP with multiple audio channels, or by doing Remote Simultaneous Interpretation (RSI) using Clevercast Translate@Home (T@H).
+In each case, the separate languages can be simulcasted to third-party platforms and solutions.

-We currently consider per language simulcasts as an optional add-on to our Multilingual Live Streaming plans.
+We currently consider per-language simulcasts as an optional add-on to our plans.
 This means that you must first choose one of our plans (depending on the number of languages, live streaming hours and data traffic you need).
 You can then add any number of per-language simulcast targets to your plan.

 Existing simulcast targets can be reconfigured at any time.
 Additional simulcast targets can be ordered during the course of your contract.